dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/decoded-barcode-element.md

 **Return Value**

-The bytes of the decoded barcode.
+A [NSData](https://developer.apple.com/documentation/foundation/nsdata){:target="_blank"} object representing the raw bytes of the decoded barcode.

 ### setBytes

-Set the bytes of the decoded barcode.
-The text of the barcode is changed as well.
+Set the raw bytes of the decoded barcode.
+The text of the barcode will change to reflect the new barcode bytes.

 <div class="sample-code-prefix"></div>
 >- Objective-C